Cheviot, New Zealand: Port Robinson

 Once a prospering port, Port Robinson is now an abandoned wreck.
 The old wharf may still be seen, but it is in a dangerous state of disrepair.

 Stonyhurst Station

 Stonyhurst is a farming station in the Blythe Valley, southwest of Cheviot.

 It was founded in 1851 by Frederick Weld and Charles Clifford.
 He had gained his impression when walking from Lyttelton to Flaxbourne, in Marlborough.
-Clifford landed sheep on the beach just south of the Blythe River which was later be going to be known as Stonyhurst Station, named after Stonyhurst College in England where they were both educated.
+Clifford landed sheep on the beach just south of the Blythe River which was later known as Stonyhurst Station, named after Stonyhurst College in England where they were both educated.

 The farm originally occupied nearly 30000 ha, the whole of the Blythe Valley.
 About 12000 ha was sold in 1863, and a further 4000 ha a decade later.
 In about 1900, much of the rest of the land was subdivided.
 The current station is about one tenth of the original area.

 The area is described by the local authority as "a potentially significant natural area", and the manager's cottage is a Category II protected building under the Historic Places Act.